 How to Back Up Photos While Travelling in Iceland

-How to Back Up Photos When You Travel
+- How to Back Up Photos Without a Computer

 We’ve all had the importance of backing up our photos drummed into our heads.
 Perhaps that’s why taking an extended trip such as a landscape photography tour to Iceland can make us feel not just excited, but actually a little bit nervous.
 As photographers, we all know how it feels to lose important data and if there is one place that we can imagine losing it, it’s while we’re actively out and about travelling, far away from our usual back-up routine at home.